Firgrep/tidyclass/README.md

-# TidyClass
+# tidyclass

-🧹 **TidyClass** - A CLI tool to automatically sort TypeScript class members in a structured order.
+🧹 **tidyclass** - A CLI tool to automatically sort TypeScript class members in a structured order.

 ## Installation

-You can install TidyClass globally or use it as a local dependency in your project.
+You can install tidyclass globally or use it as a local dependency in your project.

 ```sh
 npm install -g tidyclass